Spring Trash Mob effective and fun

 Urban Oak School in Grant Deming's Forest Hill

-Grant Deming's Forest Hill Neighborhood welcomes the Urban Oak School.
-It is Cleveland's first Waldorf education-oriented preschool and elementary.
+Grant Deming's Forest Hill Neighborhood is home to the Urban Oak School, Cleveland's first Waldorf education-oriented preschool and elementary.
 Visit their website for specifics and enrollment information: www.urbanoakschool.org/

 Coventry Village Library is now serving the neighborhood 7 days a week.